zouharvi/uds-rug-student/nlp_knowledge_graphs/presentation/main.md

 ::: notes
 - The paper KILT also introduces a task that's similar to factual correctness, but in a sense easier, because it explicitly mentions the first entity and the relation.
-- The approaches are however quite complementary, because the first one requires knowledge graph to answer a more complex query, while the second one has access only to a collection of documents to answer a simpler, more structured query.
+- The approaches are however quite complementary, because the first one requires knowledge graph to answer a more complex natural language query, while the second one has access only to a collection of documents to answer a simpler, more structured query.
 :::

 # Language Modelling